 We believe the world is made better when everyone has the opportunity to explore the intersections of science, technology, and the humanities.
 Through our world-class education programs, unique library and artifact collections, engaging exhibits, and expert staff, we inspire a passion for innovation.

-Beginning in January 2020, construction will provide new interactive exhibit experiences, improved ease of access, and enhanced on and off-site education programming.
+Construction will provide new interactive exhibit experiences, improved ease of access, and enhanced on and off-site education programming.

 The Bakken Museum Renovation